libhal/libhal.github.io/mkdocs/education/adc.md

 ## Learning about ADCs

-This article will not explain how ADCs work as there are many lovely tutorials out there on line already.
-We but will provide a list of resources to learn about ADCs:
+To learn more about ADCs we have made a list of online resources to learn:

 - [Sparkfun Tutorial](https://learn.sparkfun.com/tutorials/analog-to-digital-conversion/all):
   (RECOMMENDED) Quick and easy to understand.